HoracioChavez/footprints/README.md

 figaro install
 ```

-Figaro created `config/application.yml`there you have to include some tokens.
-For security reasons, I'm not sharing the tokens here, but you can create your owns.
-To do that, please go to [Instagram Developers](http://instagram.com/developer/) and [Twitter Application Managment](https://apps.twitter.com).
+Figaro created `config/application.yml`.
+There you have to include some tokens.
+For security reasons, I'm not sharing my personal tokens here.
+To do create your own tokens, please go to [Instagram Developers](http://instagram.com/developer/) and [Twitter Application Managment](https://apps.twitter.com).

-Once you have those tokens, just fill your `config/application.yml` to look like this.
+Once you have the tokens, fill your `config/application.yml` to look like this.
 Of course, instead of the x's should be your tokens.
 ```
 INSTAGRAM_ID: xxxxxxxxxxxxxxxxxxxxxxxxxx
 INSTAGRAM_SECRET: xxxxxxxxxxxxxxxxxxxxxxxxxx